Adelaide Metro: Buses

-Adelaide Metro buses are split up geographically into six contract regions:

-The new contracts began on 1 July 2020 for a period of eight years with an option to extend for two years.
+Adelaide Metro buses are split up geographically into six contract regions, with services operated by Torrens Connect, Torrens Transit, SouthLink and Busways.
+The current contracts began in July 2020 for a period of eight years, with an option to extend for two years.

-Former operators which had operated Adelaide Metro services in the past but no longer operate in Adelaide are:

-Serco – ended its contract in 2004, at the contracted half-term break-point, after failing to renegotiate its contract on better terms.
-Serco had previously informed the Minister for Transport that it was not willing to continue to operate the bus services for a further five years on the terms contained in the then existing Contract.
-Serco had made a submission to the Department of Transport & Urban Planning proposing to operate the bus services in the contract areas on new terms and conditions.
-The submission was rejected and the contracts retendered.

-Transitplus – following the abolition of joint owner TransAdelaide in late 2010, Transitplus services were taken over by joint owner Australian Transit Enterprises' SouthLink.

-Light-City Buses – operated the North-South and Outer North East contract areas (including the 300 Suburban Connector and O-Bahn services) from 2011 until its purchase by Torrens Transit in 2018.

-Commuter Rail

-The Adelaide suburban railway network consists of six lines operated by Keolis Downer under contract to the Government of South Australia since January 2021.
+Trains

+The Adelaide suburban railway network consists of seven lines.
+On 31 January 2021, operations were contracted to Keolis Downer.
+In 2023, the newly-elected Labor state government announced that rail services would return to government operation in January 2025, fulfilling an election commitment by the party.
+Keolis Downer would then continue to provide maintenance, customer and security services until 2027.
+The handover of operations back to state government was completed on 2 February 2025.

 Until 2014, the suburban network was the only one in Australia to operate solely with diesel railcars.
-In 2013–2014, the full lengths of the Seaford and Tonsley lines were electrified, as well as the adjacent segment of the Belair line from Goodwood to its terminus at Adelaide; and electric trains have run on the Seaford and Tonsley lines since 2014.
-Although the original plans were to electrify the remaining three lines, they were abandoned in 2012 The Gawler line was also electrified in 2022.
+Between 2013–2014, the full lengths of the Seaford and Tonsley lines were electrified, as well as the adjacent segment of the Belair line from Goodwood to its terminus at Adelaide.
+Electric trains have run on the Seaford and Tonsley lines since 2014.
+Although the original plans were to electrify the remaining three lines, they were abandoned in 2012.
+The Gawler line was electrified in 2022.

-In July 2019, the government announced the provision of rail services would be contracted out.
-In January 2021, Keolis Downer commenced an eight-year contract to operate the Adelaide Metro rail network.

-As at July 2019, the fleet consists of 70 3000/3100 class diesel railcars and 22 three-carriage 4000 class electric multiple units.
-All remaining 2000/2100 class train cars were retired from service in August 2015.
+As at March 2025, the fleet consists of 50 3000/3100 class diesel railcars and 34 three-carriage 4000 class electric multiple units.
+All the remaining 2000/2100 class train cars were retired from service in August 2015.

-The six rail lines all run into Adelaide railway station in the CBD.
+Adelaide's rail lines all run into Adelaide railway station in the CBD.
 They are: